typedclojure/typedclojure/README.md

 - [minimal](example-projects/minimal) demonstrating how to statically type check Clojure[Script] namespaces
 - [malli-type-providers](example-projects/malli-type-providers) demonstrating how to statically type check using malli schemas
+- [spec1-type-providers](example-projects/spec1-type-providers) demonstrating how to statically type check using spec1 specs

 ## Releases and Dependency Information